kubernetes/kops/addons/kube-ingress-aws-controller/README.md

 ```

 If this is no "ISSUED", your certificate is not valid and you have to fix it.
-To resend the CSR validation e-mail, you can use
+To resend the CSR validation e-mail, you can use:

 ```
 aws acm resend-validation-email